-Have you ever heard a customer confess that they couldn’t understand how to use the product, so they didn’t see results?
+Have you ever heard one of your customers confess that they couldn’t understand how to use the product, so they didn’t see results?
 Of course not!
 What you do hear is “they sold me a pig in a poke, took my money and left me high and dry.”
-Now you can’t have that kind of testimonial out there making the rounds.
+You can’t have that kind of testimonial making the rounds.

-So, for the first six months after the sale, you provide them a white paper, infographic or video that helps the customer reach the promised land.
-Clearly, state that you are there to support them through any difficulties and will do whatever it takes to deliver value to them.
+One tactic you can try is: for the first six months after the sale, you provide a white paper, infographic or videos to help the customer reach the promised land.
+It doesn’t hurt to state that you are there to support them through any difficulties and will do whatever it takes to deliver value to them.

 The Impact of Post-Sale Content

-According to the Content Marketing Institute’s Marcia Riefer Johnston, almost a decade ago, IBM spent several years surveying its customers to determine to what extent prospective buyers value a company’s high-quality technical content – primarily product documentation, the post-sale content.
+According to the Content Marketing Institute’s Marcia Riefer Johnston, more than a decade ago, IBM spent several years surveying its customers to determine to what extent prospective buyers value a company’s high-quality technical content – primarily product documentation, the post-sale content.

-IBM’s findings: Most customers consider high-quality technical content “important” or “very important” in shaping four things –
+IBM’s findings: Most customers consider high-quality technical content “important” or “very important” in shaping four factors:

 Post-sale content is clearly very important.
 But how do you create and improve it?